Religions and Development

 - Taught in:

-On successful completion of the course, a student should be able to demonstrate the ability to independently navigate the scholarly debate on religions and development and its practical implications by way of concrete example.
+On successful completion of the course, a student should be able to independently navigate the scholarly debate on religions and development and its practical implications by way of concrete example.
 This includes the ability to:

-- Detail specific issues with regard to religions and development in Africa and South Asia.
+Detail specific issues with regard to religions and development in sub-Saharan Africa and South and Central Asia.

-- Show an awareness of the variety of religious beliefs in their relation to economic and social development in Africa and South Asia.
+Show an awareness of the variety of religious beliefs and expressions in their relation to economic and social development in sub-Saharan Africa and South and Central Asia.

-- Formulate and substantiate own position in light of a specific issue in religions and development in Africa and South Asia.
+Formulate and substantiate own position in light of a specific issue in religions and development in sub-Saharan Africa and South and Central Asia.

 Two hours seminar per week